-Our online businesses under our data services, marketing services and investment banking services, comprising PEdata Database, PEDATA MAX, online information platforms and Deal-Market (the "Relevant Businesses") are subject to foreign investment restrictions under PRC laws.
+Our online businesses under our data services, marketing services and investment banking services are subject to foreign investment restrictions under PRC laws.
 To comply with the relevant PRC laws, our Relevant Businesses are directly conducted by our PRC operating entity, namely Zero2IPO Ventures, which has obtained the ICP License (a type of VATS license) that is essential to the operation of our Relevant Businesses.
 On June 24, 2020, we entered into the Contractual Arrangements through which we are able to exercise control over and enjoy all the economic benefits derived from the operations of Zero2IPO Ventures.
 The Contractual Arrangements have been narrowly tailored to achieve our business purpose and minimize the potential conflict with relevant PRC laws and regulations.